Holland - World War II Reflections

 Accommodation

-You will be based in two towns on this tour.
+For the 9-day tour, you will be based in two towns on this tour.
 First, you will be accommodated for 4 nights in the Napoleon Schuur, next to the entrance of the National Park Utrechtse Heuvelrug in Amerongen.
-On Day 5, you will be transferred to Otterlo, where you will have your choice of accommodations.
-You can choose the 3 star Grand Cafe Hotel Krüller or the 4-star Hotel De Sterrenberg.
+On Day 5, you will be transferred to Oosterbeek where you will continue your tour based in Hotel de Oude Herberg, located near Arnhem.

 Inclusions